 However you choose to stitch them, these patterns are sure to bring some relaxing and simple stitched style to whatever project you are making!

-These patterns are copyright Mollie Johanson and licensed to About.com.
+These patterns are copyright Mollie Johanson and licensed to The Spruce Crafts.
 You may use them for all personal embroidery projects and for making small batches of items for sale.